pryley/site-reviews/readme.txt

 = 8.0.0 =

-This update requires a minimum of PHP 8.1.2 and WordPress 6.7.
+This update requires a minimum of PHP 8.1.2 and WordPress 6.8.
 There are a few potentially breaking changes, so please make sure to read the plugin's changelog and Upgrade Guide after updating.

 == Changelog ==

 = 8.3.0 (unreleased) =

 - Fixed checkbox settings being emptied by settings updates that did not come from the settings form (WP-CLI, an importer, or another plugin)
-- Fixed custom message templates and the multilingual setting being reset by settings updates that did not come from the settings form
+- Fixed custom message templates and the multilingual setting being reset by settings updates
 - Fixed integration role settings (ProfilePress, Ultimate Member) not saving when every checkbox was unchecked
 - Fixed review text being able to break mid-word when a review is squeezed into a narrow space
+- Fixed scheduled background tasks
+- Fixed the block preview in the editor not updating when some settings are changed

 = 8.2.2 (2026-08-22) =